The Governors’ Roles

 In order to carry out these roles effectively we meet monthly as a full governing body and additionally as working parties where necessary.

-To read the Governor statement for the 2015-16 academic year click here.
+To read the Governor Impact Statement for the 2019-20 academic year click here.